CCI-Tools/cate/docs/source/architecture.rst

    Cate SaaS Component Interactions.

-The Cate SaaS comprises of four components: The Cate GUI, an authorisation layer, the CateHub, and the Cate Web API.
-The Cate GUI is the most visible component from the user's perspective.
-The Cate GUI is started by the user either by using a web representation of the Cate GUI or as an electron desktop application.
-The Cate GUI enables the user to spawn a Cate Web API "owned" by the user.
-Hence, authentication and authorisation is needed prior to the Web API's launch in order to ensure that teh user gets his or her own instance of the Cate Web API service.
-The CateHub component handles user authentication and authorization as well as spawning of the Cate Web API.
-However, once the Cate Web API has been spawned, the Cate GUI will directly communicate with its respective Cate Web API instance.
+The Cate GUI is started by the user either by using the Cate Web UI from an internet browser or Cate Desktop.
+By logging into the CateHub server from the Cate GUI, a new Cate Web API service will be spawned and "owned" by the user for the duration of the session.

+Once the Cate Web API service is up and running, the Cate GUI directly communicates with it.
+User interactions, such as operation invocations are translated into Cate Web API requests which will then be executed remotely in the cloud environment.
-It is finally the responsibility of the Cate Web API to handle requests regarding queries to the CCI Open Data Portal (ODP).
-In addition, the web API executes computational processes as defined by the user.
-Once queries and computations have been finished, the Cate Web API returns the results to the Cate GUI which consecutively visualises the results.
+Data access operations are further delegated to the ESA Open Data Portal (ODP) service.
+Once data access and computations have been completed, the Cate Web API returns the results to the Cate GUI which consecutively visualises the results.

+If the users logs out, or after a configurable time of idleness, the Cate Web API instances are shut down to free allocated cloud resources.